-Mental strength, the ability to think—and act—clearly, and smartly in demanding and dangerous situations is the single most difficult capacity to improve as a mountain athlete.
+Mental strength, the ability to think—and act—clearly and smartly in demanding and dangerous situations, is the single most difficult capacity to improve as a mountain athlete.
 The building blocks of mental strength may contain concrete knowledge of weather, snowpack, and navigation.
 But most of what makes a mentally strong climber, skier, or runner is not readily understandable.
 As concentration, calmness, confidence, and clarity of judgment are the hallmarks of the greats, it’s worth a closer study.

-Besides being big the routes in the Julian Alps epitomize a type of alpinism we sometimes joke as being: “not difficult, just dangerous”.
+Besides being big, the routes in the Julian Alps epitomize a type of alpinism we sometimes joke as being “not difficult, just dangerous.”
 The rock is often loose, and the routes moderately graded (it’s not uncommon for me to climb a 5.5 or 5.6 there).
 Why does this matter?
-Very early in my climbing (18 years old) I was baptized into that world of very long, easy routes on treacherous terrain climbed in all seasons.
+Very early in my climbing (at 18 years old), I was baptized into that world of very long, easy routes on treacherous terrain climbed in all seasons.
 The focus of these ascents was not cranking hard moves, but moving safely, efficiently, and quickly because, well, the mountains are big and there is no cable car waiting for you at the top.
 How do you do this?
-One word: Awareness.
+One word: awareness.
 I call it “Fuzzy Awareness.”

 Don’t hurry, you don’t have time to waste.

 This attitude of awareness was a blessing in disguise because it came at the right time—for me—in my development as a climber.
-As I my climbing skills progressed through my 20’s I retained a learned ability to create this Fuzzy Awareness state.
+As I my climbing skills progressed through my 20s, I retained a learned ability to create this Fuzzy Awareness state.
 Though not perfect, my access to that state can be blocked by lack of practice, stress, expectations, and sometimes fatigue.

-If you want to be a better alpinist, or ski mountaineer, or mountain runner, try practicing Fuzzy Awareness.
+If you want to be a better alpinist or ski mountaineer or mountain runner, try practicing Fuzzy Awareness.
 And let me know if it works for you.